binipringle/legalresearch/_texts/0-section0.md

 ### D. The Federal Court System

+- **U.S. Supreme Court**
+- **1st, 2nd, 3rd, ...
+11th + D.C. & Federal Circuit Courts of Appeals (13)** are intermediate-level appellate courts.
+They are divided into separate circuits.
-1. **United States District Courts** are trial courts.
-There are 94 Federal district courts: at least one in every state (more in more populous states), some in District of Columbia and certain U.S. Territories.
-2. **Intermediate-Level Courts** are intermediate-level appellate courts.
-They are divided into separate circuits. **District courts located in each circuit are only bound to follow the decisions of the U.S. Supreme Court and the Circuit Court of Appeals for their particular circuit.** For example:

-- Federal district courts in New York appeal to the 2d Circuit Court of Appeals, so **decisions from the 2d Circuit Court of Appeals are binding on Federal district courts in New York**.
+- **U.S. District Courts (94)** are trial courts.
+At least one in every state (more in more populous states), some in District of Columbia and certain U.S. Territories. *District courts located in each circuit are only bound to follow the decisions of the U.S. Supreme Court and the Circuit Court of Appeals for their particular circuit.* For example, Federal district courts in New York appeal to the 2d Circuit Court of Appeals, so *decisions from the 2d Circuit Court of Appeals are binding on Federal district courts in New York*.
 However, Federal district courts in New York are not bound by decisions of the 11th Circuit Court of Appeals or any other circuit court besides the 2d.

-- Trial courts are only bound to follow the decisions of the Circuit court in their jurisdiction (for example, decisions of the Federal Circuit Court of Appeals 1st Circuit are mandatory authority for District Courts in the 1st Circuit, but not for District Courts in any other circuit).
+For example, decisions of the Federal Circuit Court of Appeals 1st Circuit are mandatory authority for District Courts in the 1st Circuit, but not for District Courts in any other circuit.

 ### E. The New York State Legal System and Sources of Law

-1. **The Legislative Branch:** Senate and Assembly.
+1. **Legislative branch:** Senate and Assembly.
 Legislation passed by both chambers and not vetoed by governor becomes part of the NYS statutes.

-2. **The Executive Branch:** Governor presiding over administrative agencies (usually created by the legislature) which create and enforce New York state regulations.
+2. **Executive branch:** Governor presiding over administrative agencies (usually created by the legislature) which create and enforce New York state regulations.

-3. **The Judicial Branch:**
+3. **Judicial branch:**

 ### a.
 Court System Structure

-differs from the federal system in important ways, such as different types of trial courts,  civil and criminal court systems.
+Differs from the federal system in important ways, such as different types of trial courts,  civil and criminal court systems.

-### i.
-Trial courts
+- **New York Court of Appeals**
+- **Appellate Divisions - 1st, 2nd 3rd, 4th Departments**
+- **New York Supreme Courts (trial courts)**

+The highest court in New York is the **New York Court of Appeals.**

+Intermediate-Appellate Courts are **N.Y.
+Supreme Court, Appellate Division** is referred to as the **Appellate Division** and is divided into **four geographic departments.**

-Much more complicated than federal system.
+Trial courts are much more complicated than in the federal system.
 N.Y.
 Family Court, N.Y.
 Surrogate's Court, N.Y.
 Supreme Court *and others.* Other minor courts in certain counties. **N.Y. state trial level courts have no binding authority on each other.**

-### ii.
-Intermediate-Appellate Courts

-**N.Y.
-Supreme Court, Appellate Division** is referred to as the **Appellate Division** and is divided into **four geographic departments.**

 #### New York State Jurisdictional Subdivisions